Kleinaspergle: Beaked flagon

 A fragmentary, bronze flagon was uncovered in Kleinaspergle.
 In its most recent reconstruction, the flagon is tall, slender, and tapering with a beaked spout.
 Four faces decorate the base of the handle and the rim.
 These faces are somewhat grotesque: with bulbous noses, bulging eyes, and puffed-out cheeks.
 On the rim, one demoniacal face at the head of the handle is joined by two dog-like faces on either side.
 At the base of the handle, a face with pointed ears and a large beard suggests an Italic satyr.
 This face bears a strong resemblance to the satyr-head on the Etruscan stamnos.
 The two S-shaped scrolls which adorn the head of the satyr-like face perhaps represent an early Celtic leaf crown.

 This flagon strongly resembles the Etruscan beaked-flagons produced from the mid-6th to late-5th centuries BC, known from many Hallstatt period graves.
 However, the striking faces identify this as Celtic work.
 It seems the Celtic metalworker adapted the Etruscan design to make a flagon which would better suit expressive and face-centric Celtic tastes.
 Vincent Megaw has described it as "the most striking and probably the earliest surviving example of the ability of Celtic craftsmen to transmute imported forms and styles".
 Megaw has suggested that this flagon is among the earliest native pieces in the grave.

 Drinking horns

 A pair of gold mantles for drinking horns were uncovered at Kleinaspergle.
 The mantles are not identical.
 One is 14.5cm long while the other is 17.5cm and they bear different decorations.
 Both have a guilloche rope-pattern which traces their length.
 The larger horn has a wave-like pattern down its side.
 Sheep's heads are riveted onto the base of both horns, perhaps intended as a ram and an ewe.

 Megaw identifies these as products of a workshop whose goldwork is also evidenced in grave finds from Schwarzenbach I and Eigenbilzen.
-The sheeps' heads have been assumed to represent a Greco-Etruscan or even Near Eastern influence.
+The sheep's heads have been assumed to represent a Greco-Etruscan or even Near Eastern influence.